Followers

 Nekhen is called the Falcon City, as the falcon was the animal totem of Horus, the son of God Father, Re.
 (Re in ancient Egyptian means "father.")
 Votive offerings at the Nekhen temple were ten times larger than the normal mace heads and bowls found elsewhere, suggesting that this was a very prestigious shrine.
 Horite Hebrew priests placed invocations to Horus at the summit of the fortress as the sun rose.

 Nekhen was a major city on the Nile, with an estimated population of between 15,000 and 10,000.
 It was a bustling city with markets, breweries and fishing.
 The city stretched nearly 3 miles along the edge of the Nile floodplain.
-At Nekhen we find all the evidence of an advanced civilization in the Nile Valley before the emergence of Egypt.
+At Nekhen we find evidence of an advanced civilization in the Nile Valley before the emergence of Egypt.
 These features include city building, written communication, hierarchical social structure, ritual burial, ship building, river trade, and complex religious expressions.

 Renée Friedman, who has direct knowledge of the excavations at Nekhen, has written that the "evidence of industrial production, temples, masks, mummies, and funerary architecture as early as 3500 B.C. is placing Hierakonpolis at the forefront of traditions and practices that would come to typify Egyptian culture centuries later.
 These discoveries may have knocked Narmer and his palette off their historical pedestal, but they confirm the central role the city played in the long development of Egyptian civilization.
 It is little wonder that for millennia the deified early kings of Hierakonpolis, called the Souls of Nekhen, were honored guests at the coronations and funerals of all pharaohs."